rrramble/frontend-snippets/css.md

 1. Define CSS-variable with SVG-image

 In SVG:
-- backslash '\' symbol should be at the end of every line
+- backslash `\` symbol should be at the end of every line
-- '#' symbol must be changed to '%23'
+- hash `#` symbol must be changed to `%23`
-- single quotes must be used to escape double quotes
+- single quotes `'` symbols must be used outside SVG to escape double quotes `"` symbols inside SVG

 ```css
 --icon: url('data:image/svg+xml;utf8:\